Kuwait on Fire – 25 year anniversary

-25 years ago Safety Boss joined three other north american companies to take on one of the world's largest oilfield disaster in Kuwait.
-Safety Boss was the only Canadian company invited to assist.
+25 years ago three North American companies were joined by Safety Boss to take on one of the world's largest oilfield disasters in Kuwait at the end of the Gulf War.

 Safety Boss was responsible for killing 180 of the 732 wells damaged in the 1991 Gulf War.